GladiatorGeneral/aegis-civics-redo/README.md

 npm run dev

 # If 3000 is busy, Next.js will try 3001/3002; check the terminal for the active port.

+# Chat prototype entry point
+# Visit /chat after the dev server is running; it expects a WebSocket backend at ws://localhost:8787
+# (see Quick Chat Backend below)
 ```

 Visit the printed local URL (often `http://localhost:3000`, or the next free port) to see the platform in action.
 Government Leadership is at `/leaders`.